Benonki/Memory-game/README.md

 # Memory game

-A C# game in which we play the classic memory game known from childhood, you can play with another person, with real-time multiplayer functionality powered by SignalR.
+A C# WPF game in which we play the classic memory game known from childhood, you can play with another person, with real-time multiplayer functionality powered by SignalR.

 ## ⚙️ Setup
 1. Clone the repository: